Arkansas’s 303(d) List Overview

 - is used for irrigation of crops and/or consumption by livestock.

 How is the 303(d) list created?

-A waterbody is considered impaired and placed on the 303(d) List if it does not meet water quality standards and/or designated uses as described in APC&EC Regulation 2.
-ADEQ assesses impairment by applying a comprehensive assessment methodology to water quality data.
+A waterbody is considered impaired and placed on the 303(d) List if it does not meet water quality standards and/or designated uses as described in APC&EC Rule 2.
+The Office of Water assesses impairment by applying its' comprehensive Assessment Methodology to water quality data.

-Water quality data from stream and lake sampling sites were considered during the development of the proposed 2016 303(d) List.
-The evaluated water quality data were collected by multiple entities, including: ADEQ; other state, federal, and local government agencies; and private entities in Arkansas and from surrounding states whose data meets or exceeds ADEQ’s or the United States Geological Survey’s quality assurance/quality control protocols.
+Water quality data from stream and lake sampling sites are considered during the development of the 303(d) List.
+The evaluated water quality data are collected by multiple entities, including: DEQ; other state, federal, and local government agencies; and private entities in Arkansas and from surrounding states whose data meets or exceeds DEQ’s or the United States Geological Survey’s quality assurance/quality control protocols.

 303(d) List Categories: